lee-alexander/mongoose-sdl/README.md

 # Mongoose SDL

-Codegen util for generating Mongoose TS types and Schemas from a custom SDL format similar to GraphQL (MGSDL - Mongoose SDL).
+Codegen util for generating Mongoose TS types and Schemas from a custom SDL format similar to GraphQL - MGSDL.

 Turn this -